Decades of Experience on your side

 - An adult who wishes to establish conclusively the identity of his or her father

 An experienced attorney can help parents to understand their rights and to pursue a paternity case.
-Singer Pistiner, PC. has extensive experience representing both mothers and fathers in matters related to paternity, custody, and support, and our paternity attorneys can put our legal experience to work for you.
+The Scottsdale paternity lawyers at Singer Pistiner, PC. have extensive experience representing both mothers and fathers in matters related to paternity, custody, and support, and our paternity attorneys can put our family law experience to work for you.

 “Rob is the best!!
 Being served with an unreasonable petition is stressful!
 Rob explained the process, the law, and all possible outcomes.”- Maile W.